 "The facts are irrefutable.
 Without Line 5, consumers will shoulder the burden of supply disruptions and related price increases, particularly for propane and transportation fuel," Moller said in a blog post.
 "We are committed to protecting our communities and the waterways.
 We also have responsibility to transport safely and reliably through Line 5 the light crude oil and natural gas liquids that allow for our daily essentials."

 A study by the Consumer Energy Alliance estimates that closing Line 5 will result in a loss of 33,755 jobs and a minimum of $20.8 billion in economic activity across Michigan, Ohio, Pennsylvania and Indiana.
-The group also forecasts gross domestic product will be reduced by $8.3 billion.
+The group also forecasts combined gross state product will be reduced by $8.3 billion.